fgmart/fgmart.github.io/_pages/teaching/dait24/assignments.md

 continuous stream of assignment updates, please break it out to its own dedicated area.
 (TY)

-    Some people do not have a project area on their web page (because their partner has it).
+    Some people do not have a project area on their web site---because their partner has it.
 That is fine.
 However, make sure there is a project menu item that links to the project area on your partner's page.